stackql/.github/profile/README.md

 - **Multi-cloud Resource Management**: One consistent SQL-based framework for XOps across all cloud, IdP and SaaS providers
 - **Automated Infrastructure as Code (IaC)**: Transactional multi-cloud infrastructure-as-code framework using a SQL ETL approach
 - **CI/CD Integration for Deployment Validation**: Integrate StackQL in your CI/CD workflows to validate resource state or enforce compliance
+- **✨ AI Control Plane Automation** - Use StackQL as an MCP server to give AI agents and LLMs direct, SQL-based access to cloud and SaaS APIs for querying, provisioning, and managing resources
+- **✨ Self-Describing Observability for AI Agents** - StackQL's provider registry and SQL interface are inherently discoverable, enabling AI agents to introspect available resources, operations, and schemas without external documentation
+- **✨ AI-Native Infrastructure Tooling** - Integrate StackQL into agentic workflows, copilots, and chat-driven operations as a unified tool for multi-cloud infrastructure reasoning and action

 ## 🗄️ Key Repositories
 | Repository | Languages | Description |